nevoit/Siamese-Neural-Networks-for-One-shot-Image-Recognition/README.md

 # One-shot Siamese Neural Network
-In this assignment we were tasked with creating a Convolutional Neural Networks (CNNs).
+In this assignment, we were tasked with creating Convolutional Neural Networks (CNNs).
-A step-by-step CNNs tutorial you can find [here (DeepLearning.ai)](https://www.youtube.com/playlist?list=PLkDaE6sCZn6Gl29AoE31iwdVwSG-KnDzF).
+A step-by-step CNNs tutorial can be found here (DeepLearning.ai)](https://www.youtube.com/playlist?list=PLkDaE6sCZn6Gl29AoE31iwdVwSG-KnDzF).

 The assignment is to be carried out using Python V3.6 (or higher) and TensorFlow 2.0 (or higher).